You are here: Urology Textbook > Kidneys > Kidney infarction

 Definition of Renal Artery Embolism and Kidney Infarction

-Renal artery embolism leads to a sudden interruption of blood flow in the renal artery or their main segmental branches and to ischemic kidney infarction.
-A hemorrhagic renal infarction can be the result from a renal vein thrombosis.
+Renal artery embolism leads to a sudden interruption of blood flow in the renal artery or its main segmental branches and ischemic kidney infarction.
+A hemorrhagic renal infarction can be the result of a renal vein thrombosis.

 Etiology (Causes) of Kidney Infarction